 Experiences & Amenities

-Partial Campground Closure
+Campground Bathhouse Closure

 - State law requires riders under the age of 16 to wear a properly fitted bike helmet.

 Topsail Hill Preserve State Park has more than 15 miles of trails for viewing a variety of birds both inland and along the shore.
-Visitors can see red shouldered hawks, eastern bluebirds, red cardinals and ospreys as well as threatened snowy plovers and piping plovers.
+Visitors can see red shouldered hawks, Eastern bluebirds, red cardinals and ospreys as well as threatened snowy plovers and piping plovers.

 The Gregory E Moore RV Resort campground has 156 RV sites with water, 30 or 50 amp electric, digital cable, sewer, (non-heated) swimming pool, laundry facilities and shuffleboard courts.
 Bathrooms with showers are heated and cooled.
 Big rigs are welcome.
 The campground has an "all" HD Digital cable system.
 Your TV must be digital-ready and have a QAM tuner to receive cable reception.
 Pets are welcome at the RV sites.
 Check the Pet Policy for more details.